leopold-gauthier/RunTrack4/README.md

 In this project we have two role one modo and one admin.

-if u want to try ->
+If u want to try to create account u need to add domain @laplateforme.io in your mails

 Modo -> email = red@laplateforme.io / password = red